mairabay/FindWellandInacessibleSupermarkets/README.md

 ## Data ##

-The following were downloaded from the Niagara Open Data portal (http://niagaraopendata.ca):
+The following are downloaded dynamically from the Niagara Open Data portal (http://niagaraopendata.ca) via HTTP GET request in the Talend job:
-- XLS file with all Transt stops for Welland
+- CSV file with all Transt stops for Welland
 - CSV file with all supermarkets in Niagara

-The XLS file had to be opened and saved in XLSX format because Talend was not detecting the encoding of the XLS.
+This way we are sure we're always working with the most recent version of the dataset.

 ## Calculation ##